aakarshanbasubhardwaj/timeSeriesDataSynchronisation/README.md

 2. After installing both, download and extract [release v1.1.0](https://github.com/aakarshanbasubhardwaj/timeSeriesDataSynchronisation/releases/download/v1.1.0/v1.1.0.tar.gz) - v1.1.0.tar.gz

-3. You can start the app by navigating to *PythonGUI* folder in the extracted release folder
+3. You can start the tool by navigating to *PythonGUI* folder in the extracted release folder

 4. Double-click the *startApp.bat* file in the extracted folder (no command prompt needed).

-5. Visit [localhost:8501/](localhost:8501/) to start using the app.
+5. Visit [localhost:8501/](localhost:8501/) to start using the tool.

 ## B. Docker

-### Linux distros
+### Linux

 1. Please follow steps to install docker engine for you operating system [here](https://docs.docker.com/engine/install/) and [Post Install Instructions here](https://docker-docs.uclv.cu/engine/install/linux-postinstall/)